-Failure to exercise plans and people, or only 'testing' once a year, leaves an organization and its recovery capabilities unprepared for an actual incident.
-Any organization that's invested in a technology recovery capability should rigorously assess and validate that capability, especially in the initial two-three years after implementation.
+Failure to exercise plans and people, or only 'testing' once a year, leaves an organisation and its recovery capabilities unprepared for an actual incident.
+Any organisation that's invested in a technology recovery capability should rigorously assess and validate that capability, especially in the initial two-three years after implementation.

 2. DIVERGENCE OF RECOVERY AND PRODUCTION CONFIGURATIONS